DubPlus/DubPlus/README.md

 ### npm scripts

-`npm run dev` - starts the Vite development server which loads the mock QueUp page and our extension, watches for file changes (css and js) and reloads
+`npm run dev` - starts the Vite development server which loads the mock QueUp page and our extension, watches for file changes (css and js) and reloads.
+This is useful for rapid development but it's not a feature complete mockup of QueUp.

 `npm run build` - creates production builds of the JS and CSS files

-`npm run build:watch` - Starts file watcher that will rebuild dubplus.js and dubplus.css on save
+`npm run watch` - Starts file watcher that will rebuild dubplus.js and dubplus.css on save

 `npm run ext` - shortcut that runs `npm run build` then `npm run zip`

 `npm run zip` - creates the zip file of the extension

-`npm run start:firefox` - starts an instance of firefox with our extension loaded so you can test it in Firefox
+`npm run firefox` - starts an instance of firefox with our extension loaded so you can test it in Firefox.
+Requires that you have FireFox installed locally already

 `npm test` - runs playwright tests (still in early development)